 Have your say on Ōwairaka District School

-The interim changes on the day include:
+Changes to the road layout on the day include:

 - Pick up/drop off zone - Pick up/drop off zones are located on Compton Street and Eban Avenue to reduce vehicle congestion in and around the school gate.
-Pick up and drop off location are located on one side of the road to encourage a counterclockwise loop system around the school.
+Pick up and drop off zones are located on one side of the road to encourage a counterclockwise loop system around the school.
 Parents are expected to stay in their vehicles for pick up and drop off to be effective.

 - Mini roundabout.
 There will be 2 trial roundabouts at key intersections on the school loop, which will improve the drop off and turn around process and encourage an anti-clockwise flow of traffic.